morrownr/8812au/README.md

 ### Tested Hardware:

--
+- Alfa - AWUS036ACH: amazon.com/dp/B00VEEBOPG

 ## Supported Devices:

-* Numerous products that are based on the supported chipset
+* Numerous products that are based on the supported chipset.

 ### DKMS:
 This driver can be installed using DKMS.
 DKMS is a system utility which will automatically recompile and install a kernel module when a new kernel is installed.
 To make use of DKMS, install the `dkms` package.
 On Debian (based) systems, such as Ubuntu and Mint, installation is accomplished like this: